Photo by rawpixel.com.

 Participation through local user groups is encouraged but not required.
 If you don’t have a local user group and you’d like to put together a group of friends or co-workers to write and contribute phpt tests, please feel free to sign up and take part.
 Here’s how:

-For real-time chat, join us on PHPC Slack in
+For real-time chat, join us on phpc.chat in

 #phptestfest.
 There’s always someone there willing to help.

-Sign up for the Google Group.
+Join the forums.
 Ask questions, help others, and lend your ideas to make PHP TestFest better.